RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 If a table is too complex for simple row and column headings (e.g., if cells within a table may require their own sub-columns/rows/tables), then consider splitting this data out into separate tables.

 If your table design includes split/merged headings or cells, consider whether it can be restructured.
-Interpreting such complicated structures puts extra work on users and may be impossible to convey via assistive tech.
+Interpreting such complicated structures puts extra work on users and may be difficult to convey via assistive tech.

 When creating tables, assume the burden of simplifying and clarifying, so it doesn’t fall on your users.
-But if the tables in a particular project require more complexity, the W3C’s Web Accessibility Initiative provides a [Tables Tutorial](https://www.w3.org/WAI/tutorials/tables/) that you may find useful.
+But if the tables in a particular project do require more complexity, the W3C’s Web Accessibility Initiative provides a [Tables Tutorial](https://www.w3.org/WAI/tutorials/tables/) that you may find useful.

 ## Error messages and guidance

 Best practices for error messages:

 - Ensure the user knows the location of the error.
-Preferably this is done visually and for assistive technology.
+Preferably this is indicated both visually and for assistive technology.
 Otherwise, additional text may be required explaining the label or section where the error occurred.
 - Tell the user what they did wrong.
 - Recommend how they can fix it.